Drag-and-drop

 Styling

-Special styles are applied by the default stylesheet during drag-and-drop operations to help anticipate the result of the impending drop.
+The default stylesheet applies special styles during drag-and-drop operations to help anticipate the result of the impending drop.
 For more information, see Styling overview § Drag-and-drop.

 Cloning and grouping

-By default, as successful drag-and-drop action will move a rule or group to a new location within the query builder, but there are also three alternative behaviors:
+By default, a successful drag-and-drop action moves a rule or group to a new location within the query builder, but there are three alternative behaviors:

 - Clone: Hold down the Alt key (⌥ Option on macOS) before and during the drag to clone the dragged rule/group instead of moving it.
-The original object will be left in place and the clone will be inserted at the drop location.
+The original object remains in place and the clone is inserted at the drop location.

-array of the new group will contain the rule or group originally at the drop location and the dragged rule/group, in that order.
-(This operation is similar to how new folders are created on iOS by dragging one app icon on top of another.) - Clone into group: Hold down the Alt/⌥ Option and Ctrl keys before and during the drag to create a new group at the drop location, but clone the dragged rule/group into the new group instead of moving it.
+rulesarray contains the rule or group originally at the drop location and the dragged rule/group, in that order.
+(This operation is similar to how new folders are created on iOS by dragging one app icon on top of another.) - Clone into group: Hold down the Alt/⌥ Option and Ctrl keys before and during the drag to create a new group at the drop location and clone the dragged rule/group into the new group instead of moving it.

 Existing drag-and-drop contexts